davidpet/snippets/cpp/Control Flow/015 - Arguments to main() function - explanation.md

 # Arguments to main() function

-In the above code, we are demonstrating the usage of arguments to the main() function in C++.
+In the code, we are demonstrating the usage of arguments to the main() function in C++.
 The main() function can take two arguments: the number of command line arguments (argc) and an array of command line arguments (argv).

 The argc is always at least 1 because the name of the program itself is considered an argument.
 The argv is an array of character pointers where the first element (argv[0]) is the name of the program and the last element is a null pointer (argv[argc] = NULL).